-- The scheme as a whole and its visibility in the wider and local landscape; - The cumulative impact of the scheme's different components as well as more than one development in or close to a particular location; - The impact of permanent and temporary structures; supporting infrastructure such as powerhouses, penstocks (buried or overground), and intakes; associated infrastructure such as access tracks, borrowpits and temporary construction areas; - The design of the structures including scale, materials and colour; - The effects on local landscape character and its scenic quality in terms of the composition of landscape elements (for example walls, fanks, ruins, outcrops, burns and the river course) and how it is experienced; - Reduced flows in rivers and burns and effects on the local landscape character of the river, its scenic quality and the visual amenity of its morphology (for example waterfalls, rock outcrops, individual boulders, gravel bed and pools), and the effects on the character of a glen as a result of reduced river flow: and - Impacts on wildness.
+- 4.17 The location and setting of a hydro scheme proposal is key to determining the range of landscape and visual impacts.
+A full landscape and visual assessment (LVIA) is likely to be required where the landscape is sensitive, for example open upland locations.
+This is due to the timescales for restoration of vegetation.
+In upland locations vegetation takes longer to re-establish.
+Identifying landscape impacts at an early stage of a project's inception can help influence the siting and design of a project.
+The range of landscape and visual impacts the NPA will consider include: - The scheme as a whole and its visibility in the wider and local landscape; - The cumulative impact of the scheme's different components as well as more than one development in or close to a particular location; - The impact of permanent and temporary structures; supporting infrastructure such as powerhouses, penstocks (buried or overground), and intakes; associated infrastructure such as access tracks, borrowpits and temporary construction areas; - The design of the structures including scale, materials and colour; - The effects on local landscape character and its scenic quality in terms of the composition of landscape elements (for example walls, fanks, ruins, outcrops, burns and the river course) and how it is experienced; - Reduced flows in rivers and burns and effects on the local landscape character of the river, its scenic quality and the visual amenity of its morphology (for example waterfalls, rock outcrops, individual boulders, gravel bed and pools), and the effects on the character of a glen as a result of reduced river flow; and - Impacts on wildness.

-- 4.18 As the potential landscape and visual impact of the disturbed pipe route (penstock) and construction track are a major concern in open upland hydro schemes we would require detailed ConstructionMethod Statement(s) to be submitted with the application.
-This should include turve management. - Further guidance on identifying landscape impacts from hydro schemes can be found in SNH's Guidance on Hydroelectric Schemes and the Natural Heritage. - 4.19 Mitigation and enhancement measures for minimising landscape impacts from hydro schemes are outlined in the accompanying best practice guidance (see Appendix 8 Best Practice & Mitigation Measures).
+- 4.18 As the potential landscape and visual impact of the disturbed pipe route (penstock) and construction track are a major concern in open upland hydro schemes we would require detailed ConstructionMethod Statement(s) to be submitted with the application and details of the Landscape and Ecological Clerk of Works duties to ensure vegetation is stored and managed correctly to ensure re-establishment/ restoration is successful in these difficult climatic conditions. - Further guidance on identifying landscape impacts from hydro schemes can be found in SNH's Guidance on Hydroelectric Schemes and the Natural Heritage. - Guidance on assessing impacts on landscape character can be found in Guidelines on Landscape and Visual Impact Assessment (3rd edition). - 4.19 Mitigation and enhancement measures for minimising landscape impacts from hydro schemes are outlined in the accompanying best practice guidance (see Appendix 8 Best Practice & Mitigation Measures).
 The level and detail of analysis should be proportionate to the scale of the proposal and the sensitivity of the site.